dhermanns/rpi-nightscout/README.md

 git clone https://github.com/dhermanns/rpi-nightscout
 ```
 The above git-repository contains the Docker file to create a docker image and a
-docker-compose script to startup rpi-nightscout referencing the
+docker-compose script to launch rpi-nightscout referencing the
 necessary rpi-mongo database image.

 ## Modify your API Key